Working Inside an Interview: Transcript, Notes, and Analysis

 Notes: What You Think Matters

-The Notes section is your workspace.
+The Notes section is your workspace for interpretation and documentation.

 This is where you: